Health conditions

 This group of bacteria include Enterobacterales (found in human and animal gut), Pseudomonas aeruginosa (found in soil and water) and Acinetobacter baumanii (found in soil, water and on human skin).

 Some people carry CPO in their gut, respiratory tract or on their skin without developing an infection or becoming sick.
-These people are said to be colonised and do not require any treatment.
+This is called colonisation and does not require any treatment.
 If CPO moves to another part of the body, you may develop an infection and require treatment.
 CPO can cause urinary tract, bloodstream and wound infections, or pneumonia.
 Infections due to CPO can be difficult to treat.

-People are more likely to carry CPO or get an infection if they have:
+People are more likely to become colonised with a CPO or get an infection if they have:

 • been hospitalised overseas or travelled to a country where CPO are common